 \subsection{Evaluation on the DTU testing set.}

-We first evaluate our model on the DTU testing set.
-We produce novel view synthesis results from both direct network inference and per-scene fine-tuning optimization with different iterations, and compare them with the previous state-of-the art methods including PixelNeRF\cite{yu2020pixelnerf}, IBRNet\cite{ibrnet}, MVSNeRF\cite{chen2021mvsnerf}, and NeRF\cite{mildenhall2020nerf}.
+We evaluate our model on the DTU testing set.
+We produce novel view synthesis from both direct network inference and per-scene fine-tuning optimization, and compare them with the previous state-of-the art methods including PixelNeRF\cite{yu2020pixelnerf}, IBRNet\cite{ibrnet}, MVSNeRF\cite{chen2021mvsnerf}, and NeRF\cite{mildenhall2020nerf}.
 IBRNet and MVSNeRF utilize similar per-scene fine-tuning; we fine-tune all methods with 10k iterations for the comparison.
-Additionally, we show our results with only 1k iterations to demonstrate the efficiency of our optimization.
+Additionally, we show our results with only 1k iterations to demonstrate the optimization efficiency.

 Tab.~\ref{tb:dtu} shows the quantitative results of all methods with PSNR, SSIM, and LPIPS; qualitative rendering results are shown in Fig.~\ref{fig:dtu}.
-We can see that our final fine-tuning results after 10k iterations achieve the best SSIM and LPIPS\cite{zhang2018perceptual}, two out of the three metrics.
-These are significantly better than the final MVSNeRF and NeRF results.
-While IBRNet produces slightly better PSNR results, our final renderings in fact recover more accurate texture details and highlights as shown Fig.~\ref{fig:dtu}.
-On the other hand, IBRNet is also more expensive to fine-tune, taking 1 hour---5x longer than our fine-tuning for the same iteration number.
-This is because IBRNet depends on a large global CNN, whereas our model leverages local point features with small MLPs that are easier to optimize.
-More importantly, our point-based representation lies near actual scene surfaces and thus avoids sampling ray points in the empty scene space, leading to highly efficient per-scene optimization.
+We can see that our fine-tuning results after 10k iterations achieve the best SSIM and LPIPS\cite{zhang2018perceptual}, two out of the three metrics.
+These are significantly better than MVSNeRF and NeRF.
+While IBRNet produces slightly better PSNRs, our final renderings in fact recover more accurate texture details and highlights as shown Fig.~\ref{fig:dtu}.
+On the other hand, IBRNet is also more expensive to fine-tune, taking 1 hour---5x longer than ours for the same iterations.
+This is because IBRNet utilizes a large global CNN, whereas Point-NeRF leverages local point features with small MLPs that are easier to optimize.
+More importantly, our neural points lies near actual scene surfaces, thus avoids sampling ray points in the empty space.

 Apart from the optimization results, our initial radiance field estimated from our network is significantly better than PixelNeRF.
 In this case, our direct inference is worse than IBRNet and MVSNet, mainly because these two methods are using more complex variance-based feature extraction.
 Our point features are extracted from a simple VGG network.
 The same design is used in PixelNeRF; we achieve significantly better results than PixelNeRF due to our novel surface-adaptive point-based representation.